 Let's go to the attractions of this land.

 This “aerial carousel” is located on top of The Lunching Pad and People Mover.
 You will have good views of the park from this attraction.

-The attraction itself is no different or much better than the magic carpets of Aladdin or Dumbo the Flying Elephant that we will talk about later in this post.
+The attraction itself is no different or much better than Aladdin's magic carpets or Dumbo the Flying Elephant which we will talk about later in this post.

 If there is a long wait, don't feel bad about missing this attraction.